trading-tournaments.com

 How to read a trading tournament prize structure (and spot the red flags)

 A $1M prize pool doesn't mean $1M to the winner.
-Here's how to decode flat-vs-tiered-vs-proportional payouts, payout windows, and the T&C clauses that quietly reduce your real expected value.
+Here's how to decode flat-vs-tiered-vs-proportional payouts, payout windows.

 By Eugene Loza